Buy or Sell Fastenal Company (FAST) Stock Now | Don't Try to Be a Top Gun

 Sponsored

-The average price from analysts is $57.90, which is $0.3 above the current price.
 FAST currently public float of 574.43M and currently shorts hold a 2.11% ratio of that float.
-Today, the average trading volume of FAST was 3.51M shares.
+Today, the average trading volume of FAST was 3.57M shares.

 FAST’s Market Performance

-FAST stocks went up by 0.58% for the week, with a monthly jump of 9.65% and a quarterly performance of -4.83%, while its annual performance rate touched 18.81%.
-The volatility ratio for the week stands at 1.91% while the volatility levels for the past 30 days are set at 2.03% for Fastenal Company.
-The simple moving average for the period of the last 20 days is 3.84% for FAST stocks with a simple moving average of 5.50% for the last 200 days.
+FAST stocks went down by -2.75% for the week, with a monthly jump of 5.87% and a quarterly performance of -4.31%, while its annual performance rate touched 15.24%.
+The volatility ratio for the week stands at 2.15% while the volatility levels for the past 30 days are set at 2.01% for Fastenal Company.
+The simple moving average for the period of the last 20 days is -0.88% for FAST stocks with a simple moving average of 2.28% for the last 200 days.

 Analysts’ Opinion of FAST